-- 1. Activate key position II; see Key positions functions at different levels (p.
-84). - 2.
-Rotate the thumbwheel on the left-hand stalk switch to position Oil level. - > You will then see information displayed about the engine oil level.
+1. Activate key position II; see Key positions - functions at different levels (p.
+81).

+- 2. Rotate the thumbwheel on the left-hand stalk switch to position Oil level. - > You will then see information displayed about the engine oil level.

 For more information on menu navigation, see Menu navigation - combined instrument panel (p.
-114).
+112).

-If the right conditions for measuring the oil level (time after engine shutdown, the car's inclination, outside temperature, etc.) are not met, the message Not available will be shown.
+If the right conditions for measuring the oil level are not met (time after engine shutdown, the car's inclination, outside temperature, etc.) then the message Not available will be shown.
 This does not mean that there is something wrong in the car's systems.

-5-cyl. diesel
+Engine with electronic oil level sensor, 5-cyl. diesel

-Filler pipe6.
+Filler pipe7.